✔️ Added course to cart

 Graduate Seminars

-CSAL offers rigorous, fully online language seminars in Sanskrit and other South Asian languages, designed to prepare students for the linguistic demands of undergraduate and graduate study.
+CSAL offers rigorous, fully online language seminars in Sanskrit, Gujarati, Ardhamagadhi Prakrit, and other South Asian languages, and other research languages critical for the study of South Asia.
 These courses help fulfill or strengthen degree-related language requirements while enhancing competitiveness for advanced academic and post-graduate research programs.
 Students receive a certificate of completion from Arihanta Institute, and may be eligible to obtain academic credit through their home institution with approval.

 Course Rotation Plan